Idle-Plus/IdleClient/README.md

 ## Features

 Below is a list of currently implemented features.
-While it may not seem like much, some systems, like the task system, represent a significant portion of the game.
-For example, tasks effectively complete nine of the skills.
+While it may not seem like much, some systems, like the task system, represent a significant portion of the game, with nine skills being fully implemented by just having basic tasks.

 - Login and account page.
 - System to import and work with the configData.json file.